Mega (service): History

-MEGA was founded after file-hosting site Megaupload was seized and shut down on 19 January 2012 by the United States Department of Justice, which began criminal cases against its owners.
-After Gabon denied the new company domain name me.ga, MEGA announced it would instead be registered in the country of residence of its founders, New Zealand, under the domain name mega.co.nz.
-Mega launched on 19 January 2013 – exactly a year after Megaupload was shut down.
-It was founded by Kim Dotcom, Bram van der Kolk, Finn Batato, and Mathias Ortmann.
-Dotcom reported on Twitter MEGA had over 100,000 registered users within the first hour, speculating that this may make Mega the fastest-growing startup in history.
-Kim Dotcom also reported on Twitter that the site was extremely busy, and received thousands of user registrations per minute at the time of the tweet.
-Kim later reported Mega having more than 1 million registered users, and 60 uploads completed every second.
-Three days later that number was updated to 500 uploads completed every second.
+MEGA was launched by Kim Dotcom in 2013 as a cloud service and successor to Megaupload.
+On 4 July 2013, the MEGA Android application was released on the Google Play marketplace.
+Four days later, on 8 July 2013, the MEGA software development kit (SDK) and affiliate program was released.

-Early users of the site experienced various issues due to the site's popularity, including slow-to-nonexistent upload speeds and problems logging in.
-The service improved slightly over the next three days, but remained insufficient for large volumes of uploads.
-Others said there appeared to be no way to close an account in case it got compromised.
-Technology commentators blamed the poor performance on the site's popularity, noting it was ranked in the top 150 websites in the world in the first few days of its existence, subsequently dropping a few thousand places.
+On 4 September 2013, Kim Dotcom stepped down as Director of MEGA so he could pursue his political ambitions with the Internet Party.
+In a later interview with The Washington Post on 7 September, Kim Dotcom announced MEGA was getting 20,000 signups for the service every day.
+Furthermore, in 2013 MEGA was receiving about 100 DMCA takedowns per day.

-Mega launched in 2013 as a cloud service with a tagline of "The Privacy Company".
-On 4 July 2013, the Mega Android application was released on the Google Play marketplace.
-Four days later, on 8 July 2013, the Mega software development kit (SDK) and affiliate program was released.
-On 4 September 2013, Kim Dotcom stepped down as Director of Mega so he could pursue his political ambitions with the Internet Party.
-In a later interview with the Washington Post on 7 September, Kim Dotcom announced Mega was getting 20,000 signups for the service every day.
-Furthermore, in 2013 Mega was receiving about 100 DMCA takedowns per day.
-On 26 November 2013, the official Mega iOS application was released on the App Store marketplace.
+On 26 November 2013, the official MEGA iOS application was released on the App Store marketplace.
 On 20 January 2014, the official MEGAsync application was released for Windows and on 6 September 2014, the official MEGAsync application was released for Linux.